lord-vesel/dcs-doc/en/dev-docs/ah64d/mpd.md

     - MAX Q – DE.
 Displays the maximum torque (Q) available under dual-engine (DE) power.

     - MAX Q – SE.
-Displays the maximum torque (Q) available under single-engine (DE) power.
+Displays the maximum torque (Q) available under single-engine (SE) power.

      NOTE: These values do not take into account the limitations of the engine nose gearboxes or the main